jotorren/microservices-transactions-tcc/README.md

 - **Context Services**.
 Each of the stateless and autonomous pieces that the whole system has been divided into.
 - **Composite Services**.
 Coarse-grained services operations which are composed by many calls to one or more context services.
 - **Command**.
-Data describing a persistence operation performed by any context service: "*that operation on a given entity inside certain environment*"
+Data describing a persistence operation performed by a context service: "*that operation on a given entity inside certain environment*"
 - **Composite transaction**.
 Set of commands that must be grouped and carried out together.
 - **Coordinator**.
-Service to manage the lifecycle of any composite transaction, deciding whether or not its changes (commands) must be applied to the corresponding underlying repositories.
+Service to manage composite transactions lifecycle, deciding whether or not their changes (commands) must be applied to the corresponding underlying repositories.
 - **Persistent Messaging System**.
 Distributed store of composite transactions accessible by any service instance (context, composite or coordinator)

 I would like to point out that Context, Composite and Coordinator services have no 2PC/XA support and they can be dynamically allocated/destroyed.